WondooSeo/AutoEncoder_Collection/README.md

 You have to modify layer if you want to tune with your flavor.

-This Convolutional AuteEncoder can modify Conv2D layer and latent dimension by yourself.
+This Convolutional AuteEncoder can modify encoder/decoder and latent dimension by yourself.